hamishgibbs/igotit/README.md

 # igotit
 Play igotit from the command line.
+Written in Python 3.7.6.

 ## Installation